JohnSell620/HPC-Library/README.md

 ## Overview
-This library consists mainly of various matrix classes with computational methods like QR factorization, matrix-vector and matrix-matrix multiplication, etc. Testing MPI and GPU computations is done using CUDA, MPICH, and Docker Compose.
+This library consists mainly of various matrix classes with computational methods like QR factorization, matrix-vector and matrix-matrix multiplication, etc. Testing of MPI and GPU computations is done using Nvidia CUDA, MPICH, and Docker Compose.

 Credit to Nikyle Nguyen for the cluster implementation on Alpine Linux using Docker Compose.
 See [his project here](https://github.com/NLKNguyen/alpine-mpich).